leemac/leemac.github.io/_posts/2016-03-13-lifecompile.md

 I bet there are many others that also have this need.
 The app [https://gyrosco.pe/](https://gyrosco.pe/) has been making rounds over the past year or so.
 While it looks awesome, I want something that is open-source and is not linked to so many external services.
 I occasionally post on social media sites.
 Most photos/videos are taken privately and stored so.
 I want something that aggregates all this data locally where only I (or some family members) have access.

 My new project is called [Life Compile](http://lifecompile.com).
 The project kicks off today with some planning and a basic feature list.
-Unfortuantely time is not on my side given my day job, but I look forward to hacking something together for fun this Spring.
+Unfortuantely time is not on my side given my day job, but I look forward to hacking something together for fun this Spring...stay tuned!